BernardoSJ/cypress-entry-project/README.md

    ```bash
    cypress/reports
    ```
-Each report is generated with a **timestamped folder** to keep executions separate, and It will include individual reports for each module tested and also a combined report, showing all the results.
+Each report is generated with a **timestamped folder** to keep executions separate, It will include an individual report combining all the modules tested.

 ## ⚙️ GitHub Actions CI